New Guidelines – More Customers Can Qualify

 Outage notifications for qualified customers who have a life-threating illness or use essential life-sustaining medical equipment that has a critical need for electricity.

-Heat related resources
+Heat related resources for summer

 Many community agencies provide information on staying safe during high heat, including the Red Cross, Maricopa County Heat Relief Network and United Way of Pinal County Heat Relief Network.
 If you’d like to help those struggling with their energy bills, consider Project SHARE, which is administered by The Salvation Army.